-There will be a Whitstable Pearl Season 2.
-It has been confirmed by Acorn TV and it's hardly a surprise given the popularity of the first season.
-The Kent-set crime show, based on the much-loved novels The Whitstable Pearl Mysteries by Julie Wassmer (opens in new tab), was a stunning success across the world and left fans clamouring for more.
-We're also delighted to hear the three main cast members — Kerry Godliman, Howard Charles and Frances Barber — all return.
+Whitstable Pearl Season 2 has arrived on Acorn TV and it's hardly a surprise given the popularity of the first season.
+The Kent-set crime show, based on the much-loved novels The Whitstable Pearl Mysteries by Julie Wassmer, was a stunning success across the world and left fans clamouring for more.
+We're also delighted that the three main cast members — Kerry Godliman, Howard Charles and Frances Barber — are also all returning.

-If, like us, you’ve binge-watched the six-episode boxset of The Whitstable Pearl Season 1 on Acorn TV and now need your next fill of Kerry Godliman’s amateur sleuth Pearl and co, you won't have to wait too much longer.
+If, like us, you’ve binge-watched the six-episode boxset of The Whitstable Pearl Season 1 on Acorn TV and now need your next fill of Kerry Godliman’s amateur sleuth Pearl and co, you can now enjoy another series of investigations.

 Julie Wassmer says: “Knowing how well Whitstable Pearl has been received across so many territories, I’m sure viewers will be as excited as I am to know the series is returning for a new season in which Pearl will be immersed in more crime, family drama and a compelling will-they-won’t-they love affair – all set against the stunning backdrop of Whitstable’s mysterious coast - with a to-die-for cast who bring so much to every character. ”